What Is Lemmatization?

-Lemmatization is a text normalization technique in natural language processing that reduces words to their dictionary forms, known as lemma.
+Lemmatization is a text normalization technique in natural language processing.
+Lemmatization uses vocabulary and morphological analysis to remove affixes of words.
 For example, “building has floors” reduces to “build have floor” upon lemmatization.

 Lemmatization is often used for:

 - Information retrieval for expanding search criteria

 - Reducing dimensionality of problems in text classification, sentiment analysis, or topic modeling

 Lemmatization vs. Stemming